aviabird/angularspree/README.md

 We have been working with Spree for very long time, making products for a lot of clients.
 There was one pattern we noticed in what the clients always asked for.
 They were comfortable using spree for the backend [API](http://guides.spreecommerce.org/api/) but not for the front-end.
 These requests have been very consistent with so many awesome [front-end framework](https://github.com/showcases/front-end-javascript-frameworks) around.

-When Angular team realease the beta version in March last year we knew that angular was going to be a big player soon.
+When Angular team realeased the beta version in March last year we knew that angular was going to be a big player soon.
 We decided to give it a try.
 Hence, AngularSpree was born as a front-end framework for the most awesome backend api for E-Commerce out there.

 ## What's included?

 Currently, this is a fairly basic vesion of the application.
-We like to call is pre-alpha release.
+We are calling it a pre-alpha release.

 ### What's working and ready to be deployed?
 * Add/Remove products to cart.